 This week in Husker history

-The week of May 6-12, looking back in stretches of years divisible by five
+The week of May 6-12, looking back in five-year intervals

 «1912: Former Cornhusker halfback John Bender is named coach at Washington State.
 It's his second stint in Pullman during a 12-season college coaching career in which he would compile a 52-28-6 record at five schools: WSU, Haskell, St. Louis, Kansas State and Tennessee. | 1902 Minnesota game